 Third, families must recognize and resist the story-driven nature of investing.
 To an outsider, investing appears to be a largely quantitative practice.
 But I can definitively say that the most advanced math I have ever used in my career is algebra with an occasional bit of statistics thrown in.
 Instead, investing at its core is the analysis of a situation and then the creation of a narrative about the opportunity and future potential ahead.
 Whether in equity research or investment banking, this is the fundamental task that those professionals are engaged in.

 This matters to families because those employed in the production of financial products are really good at telling stories.
 They can craft narratives that appeal to your emotions, greed, hubris, etc., in order to get a transaction done, simply because they are ultimately compensated by their ability to get someone to act.
 As such, families must be on-guard as they evaluate those stories to find the true sources of long-term opportunity.
 This is best done by insisting that investing be executed in the same way that the family ran its manufacturing facilities – in a process-oriented, methodical and measured way which will help mitigate the emotional appeal of a great story.

-Families who can keep these three factors: market efficiency, trade-offs, and stories, in mind will begin their journey as investors at a much greater advantage vs. their less aware peers.
-Building the correct governance structure around the investment process will further reinforce this awareness and mitigate any potential ill effects.
+Families who can keep these three factors: market efficiency, trade-offs, and stories, in mind will begin their journey as investor at a much greater advantage vs. their less aware peers.
+Building the correct governance structure around the an investment process will further reinforce this awareness and mitigate any potential ill effects.